 Then try a Poisson example, with the Poisson we also know what the true standard deviation is, if we know the true mean.
 Let's say we know the true mutation rate is 1 mutation per seed.
 We screen 100 seeds and find a total of 118 mutations.
 Is that unusual if the normal mutation rate is 1 per seed?
-The Z value would be (212-100)/(sqrt(100)) = 1.8, which is extremely unusual.
+The Z value would be (118-100)/(sqrt(100)) = 1.8, which is not quite unusual, but close, since our convention is a 2-tail probability of 0.05, and the Z value corresponding to that 2-tail probability is 1.96.
 We can assume normality because we added up 100 seeds, and the sum should be close to normal according to the Central Limit Theorem.